-Server Type: Continuous mode sends the temperature and humidity to the Ethernet every two seconds.
+Server Type: Continuous mode sends the temperature, pressure and humidity to the Ethernet, every two seconds.
 It is mainly used to send readings to a remote display or logger.

-Command mode (default) needs a command to query the iServer to send the response back to querying device.
+Command (default) mode needs a command to query the iServer to send the response back to querying device.

 Number of Connections: The range is from 0 to 5.
 If 0 is selected, the Terminal Server feature is disabled.
-This means that no network connection can be made to the sensors.
-If 1 is selected, only one network connection can be made to the iServer's sensors.
+This means that no network connection can be made to the sensor connected to the iServer.
+If 1 is selected, only one network connection can be made to the iServer's sensor.
 Any number higher than 1 would allow that number of network hosts to read from the iServer simultaneously (default is 5).

-Port: Port 2000 is the default TCP port for the iServer's port to which the sensors are connected.
-Ports 1000 (used for HTTPget, refer to Section 4.5), 2002, 2003, and 2004 are reserved for internal use.
+• Port: (default 2000) is the default TCP port number for the port to which the sensor is connected.
+Ports 1000 (used for HTTPget, refer to Section 4.7), 2002, 2003, and 2004 are reserved for internal use.

-Terminal Server usually describes a device that exchanges data between Note: Ethernet/TCPIP networks and RS-232/RS-485 systems.
+Terminal Server usually describes a device that exchanges data between Ethernet/TCPIP networks and RS-232/RS-485 systems.
 With this iServer, the data is obtained digitally from the sensor (irrelevant to RS-232 or RS-485 interface) and can be accessed from anywhere on the network.

-A computer program, such as NEWPORT's Mail Notifier, OPC Server, iLog or HTTPget can send TCP requests and obtain readings using the Terminal Server feature.
+A computer program, such as Mail Notifier, OPC Server, iLog or HTTPget can send TCP requests and obtain readings using the Terminal Server feature.

-C) Remote Access
+Remote Access